EKGF/ekg-maturity/docs/other/process.md

 be able to add their comments somewhere.
 We have to make it as easy as possible for them to do so.

-Unfortunately, the Issue Management function of private GitHub repositories --- like the [EKGF/ekg-mm](https://github.com/ekgf/ekg-mm) repository --- can only be used by people who have a GitHub account.
+Unfortunately, the Issue Management function of GitHub repositories --- like the [EKGF/ekg-mm](https://github.com/ekgf/ekg-mm) repository --- can only be used by people who have a GitHub account.